Prior to Receiving Payments

 Once you have begun receiving payments from the LRP, you will be in breach of contract and placed in default for the following reasons:

-- Failure to complete (for any reason) your service obligation
+- Failure to complete (for any reason) your service commitment.

 The United States will be entitled to recover from you an amount to be determined in accordance with the following formula: